-In the constant battle with turnover and employee disengagement, employee health and loyalty are valuable resources, which can be earned and improved through wellness initiatives.
-In fact, a recent survey found that employees who felt their employer-provided benefits positively affected their lives were 40% more likely to say they were loyal to their company.
+In the constant battle with turnover and employee disengagement, employee health and loyalty are valuable resources.
+Luckily, this asset can be earned and improved through wellness initiatives.
+Employees who felt their employer-provided benefits positively affected their lives were 40% more likely to say they were loyal to their company.

-Downsides to a walking challenge are few and lie mainly on the means an employer chooses to track and incentivize participation… so choose a platform wisely.
-It is tough to get strong engagement when employees are forced to manually track and enter steps.
-Likewise, it is impossible to engage individuals when they cannot participate because they don't have a device that connects to the platform to automatically sync their steps.
+Downsides to a walking challenge are few and lie mainly on the means an employer chooses to track and incentivize participation.
+For example, it is tough to get strong engagement when employees are forced to track and enter steps manually.
+Many individuals won’t participate if they don't have a device that connects to the platform to automatically sync their steps.

 Another major downside is that walking challenges can become dry over time.
 To resolve this, gamify the experience using various themes and fun graphics, such as "Climb the Mt.
 Everest" or "Swim Across The Hudson River!"
 Check out and borrow some winning ideas from Wellable's sample challenge themes!

 Individually, these habits are not difficult to adopt.
 The challenge comes from doing them consistently over time and making them a natural part of an everyday routine.
 To avoid overwhelming participants, resist the urge to introduce too many new habits at once.
 Instead, slowly add and introduce new habits one-by-one.

 Remember that some habits are harder to build than others and might take participants longer to adopt.
 Habits such as "go for a 1-mile run every day" might take up to 30 days to become natural.
 While these health behaviors take longer to build, they also significantly contribute to long-term health.
 You just need to be patient and work with participants using a reasonable pace.

-New Hire Challenges
+3. New Hire Challenges

-Worksite wellness challenges for new hires are not necessarily a theme of challenge.
+Workplace wellness challenges for new hires are not necessarily a challenge theme.
 However, it is a very effective strategy in employee retention and therefore worth considering.
-The focus of new hire challenges is to communicate to new employees that their health and wellness are important parts of the organization’s culture.
+New hire challenges help communicate to new employees that their health and wellness are important parts of the organization’s culture.
 This will hopefully increase engagement during their first few weeks with the company.

-Some of the challenges in the post are similar to the ones mentioned here but are also designed with the goal of integrating new hires into the company’s culture of health quickly and smoothly.
+Even better, make it a team challenge to build a sense of camaraderie among new team members.
+Some of the challenges in the post are similar to the ones mentioned here.
+However, they are designed with the goal of integrating new hires into the company’s culture of health quickly and smoothly.

 Proper eating is an essential part of overall wellness.
 However, it is often the most difficult to address.
 Many workplace wellness challenges, for this reason, miss out on the opportunity to help their employees develop healthy eating habits.